quicwg/base-drafts/draft-ietf-quic-transport.md

 The first packet sent by a client uses a QUIC version selected by the client.
 In this version of QUIC, this packet also includes transport parameters.
-Those transport parameters include a list of QUIC versions the client supports.
+Those transport parameters includes the version the client first attempts to use, plus a list of QUIC versions the client supports in the order that the client prefers them.

 A server that understands the version selected by the client can extract the list of QUIC versions and select an alternative version from the list of supported versions.
-A server MAY choose a compatible version from that list and continue the handshake with that version.
+A server MAY choose version from that list that is compatible with the version selected by the client and continue the handshake with that version.
 The server sends its first packet as though it was continuing with the version it selects.

-A QUIC version is compatible with this version if the cryptographic handshake message sent in the first packet can be used in both versions.
+A QUIC version is compatible with another version if the cryptographic handshake message sent in the first packet can be used in both versions.
 A compatible version is also able to identify and acknowledge the first packet sent by the client in some fashion.
 Other QUIC versions might have different constraints in